 A warrant may also be issued if police believe a person has committed a crime and can show evidence which leads the judge to believe there is probable cause that he or she committed a crime.

 Clearing the Warrant

 If you have an outstanding warrant for your arrest, or if you think you may have an outstanding warrant, the best course of action is to contact the court immediately.
 Any delays in clearing the matter could result in further court sanctions, costing you more money or jail time.
 You could also have your driving privileges suspended if the warrant was issued for a traffic infraction.
 If you are caught driving under these conditions, you will be guilty of another crime (e.g. driving with a suspended license), which will result in additional legal problems.
-If you have a warrant for your arrest, there are three ways to cancel it:
+If you have a warrant for your arrest, there are two ways to cancel it: